Mortgage interest rates: interest rate forecast and trend

 Despite basic knowledge of these factors, it is advisable to rely on well-founded analyses by financial institutions.

-• You decide how the consultation takes place – whether by phone, video call or at one of our branches
+• You decide on how you would like to receive expert advice - whether by video call from home or in one of our branches

 How interest rates affect your mortgage model